 The Connection Between Courage and 50 Hours

 Adaptability, teamwork, communication skills—these are all possible answers you may receive in response to the question, “What did you gain from your volunteer experience?”
-These answers are all valid.
-I’ve also gained these skills myself; however, my experience with the Youth Volunteer Corps gave me something that I couldn’t find anywhere else.
+These answers are all valid—I’ve also gained these skills myself; however, my experience with the Youth Volunteer Corps gave me something that I couldn’t find anywhere else.

 It was when I signed up for the 50 Hour Pledge with my local YVC where things began to change.
-I began to volunteer more frequently in order to complete the pledge, and as I volunteered more, I became friends with other frequent volunteers.
+I began to volunteer more frequently in order to complete the pledge; but as I volunteered more, I became friends with other frequent volunteers.
 It was in these people that I found a community who encouraged me to be something more.

-Suddenly, taking action no longer seemed so intimidating.
-I was surrounded by inspiring individuals who supported my goals.
-Why should I be afraid?Talking to these youths also made my goals more tangible.
-They’ve helped me break down the issue and make it less intimidating, as well as provide me with ideas as to where I could possibly start.
-This year, I’m the president of my high school’s Earth Club, and I hope to raise awareness about issues threatening our environment, and also inspire my school community the same way Youth Volunteer Corps inspired me.
+Of course, being surrounded by this supportive and inspiring community was the push I needed to take the first step.
+This year, I’m the president of my high school’s Earth Club, and I hope to not only raise awareness about issues threatening our environment, but also inspire my school community the same way Youth Volunteer Corps inspired me.

 About the Author: